RandyGaul/cute_headers/README.md

 > - *What is the license?*

 Each lib contains license info at the end of the file.
 There is a choice between public domain, and zlib.

+> - *I was looking for a header I've seen before, but it's missing.
+Where did it go?*

+Some of the unpopular or not so useful headers became deprecated, and [live here now](https://github.com/RandyGaul/cute_headers_deprecated).